WellMind with Dr. Michael McGee (and associates)

 You must pay your balance in full at the time of service.
 Payment must be by credit card, cashier’s check, or money order in advance of your session.
 We always require an active/valid credit card or debit card to be on file.
 We do not take personal checks.
 Failure to pay your account balance will result in suspension of your treatment until any balance due is paid.

-We do not accept health insurance, but will provide you with statements for insurance reimbursement.
+Some of our staff may accept your health insurance.
+If we do not accept your health insurance, we will provide you with statements for insurance reimbursement.

 We do not provide emergency coverage.
 In an emergency, go to your nearest emergency room or call 911.